auth0-samples/auth0-spring-mvc-sample/02-spring-session/README.md

 Since this sample is a Spring Boot application, it follows the [Spring Session for Spring Boot instructions](http://docs.spring.io/spring-session/docs/current/reference/html5/guides/boot.html#boot-sample)

+Start by renaming the `auth0.properties.example` file in `src/main/resources` to `auth0.properties` and provide your application's domain, issuer, clientID, and client secret.

 In order to run this example you will need to have Java 7+, Maven, and Redis Server installed.

 Check that your redis server is installed correctly: